Ra0k/Flask-Stripe-PostgreSQL-Bootstrapped/README.md

 1. Install Python (3.7 was used for this project)
 2. Install the package requirements `pip install -r requirements.txt`
-3. Download and install MySQL server and run it
+3. Download and install PostgreSQL server and run it
-- Windows: See Windows section below
-- Mac/Linux: See Mac and Linux section below
 4. Configure your connector in `app/setup_app/config.py`.
-I configured MySQL to run on port 5001, but the default port is 3306, which you can easily switch the port to in the code.
+I configured PostgreSQL to run on port 5432, but the default port is 3306, which you can easily switch the port to in the code.
 5. Install Docker

-## Windows

-Download [MySQL server](https://dev.mysql.com/downloads/mysql/) and start it.

-**\*\*IMPORTANT**: Make sure to check **"Configure MySQL Server as a Windows Service"** and **"Start the MySQL server at System Startup"**.

-Check the service is configured by pressing windows key or WINDOWS KEY+R and typing `services.msc` and find MySQL (e.g. MySQL80).
-It should be running, also after you have restarted your computer.
-Always check back here if something is not running.

-### Register Environment Variables

-A tip that makes your life easier:

-1. Press the windows key and search for 'edit environment variables'
-2. In the upper section, double click path.
-Then click new.
-Then find your installation folder for mysql, e.g. mine was under `C:\Program Files\MySQL\MySQL Server 8.0\bin`.
-Add it as your path and click ok.
-3. Now you can use mysql, mysqld and mysqladmin commands which will be helpful for debugging.

-### Login to the database from Windows

-Open MySQL vXX Command Line Prompt (e.g. MySQL 8.0 Command Line Prompt) and enter your password, e.g. `rootpw` is used in this repo.

-## Mac and Linux

-Use Homebrew to install mysql.
-Installing homebrew is the first step:

-1. Install homebrew: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-2. Install mysql `brew install mysql`
-3. Check it's installed `mysql -V`
-4. Locate your mysql config file.
-Mine was under `/usr/local/etc/my.cnf`, but check `/etc/my.cnf` or `/etc/mysql/my.cnf` or `~/.my.cnf` if you can't find it.
-For Ubuntu 18.04, I found it under `/etc/mysql/mysql.conf.d/mysqld.cnf`
-5. (you can skip this, but I prefer it) Change your default port from 3306 by opening `my.cnf` or `mysqld.conf.d`.
-Add or find the line with `port=5001`, and optionally `bind-address=0.0.0.0`.
-6. Start mysql `brew services start mysql` (starts every time you boot computer)
-7. Configure your password `mysqladmin -u root password 'yourpassword'`.
-This password should be strong if used in production.

-You can always restart or stop the service, e.g. if the service is running and you edit your config file, you need to restart the service for it to pick it up:

-- `brew services restart mysql`
-- `brew services stop mysql`

-### Login to MySQL database from Mac and Linux
+### Login to PostgreSQL database from Mac and Linux

-Type in `mysql -u root -p` and press enter.
+Type in `psql postgres` and press enter.
 It will ask for your password, then you are in.